shaoruu/not-so-modern-graphql-tutorial/README.md

 # Modern GraphQL Tutorial

-After going through this tutorial, you will be able to:
+After this tutorial, you will be able to:

 - Create your own GraphQL schema
 - Serve backend endpoints for data fetching